circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 Error: Unable to find organization YOUR_ORG_NAME of vcs-type GITHUB: Must have member permission.: the organization 'YOUR_ORG_NAME' under 'GITHUB' VCS-type does not exist.
 Did you misspell the organization or VCS?
 ```

-Read more in the [Orb CLI Permission Matrix]({{site.baseurl}}/2.0/orb-author-intro/#permissions-matrix).
+Read more in the [Orb CLI Permissions Matrix]({{site.baseurl}}/2.0/orb-author-intro/#permissions-matrix).

 ## Secure API Tokens

 * Question: How do I protect a user's API tokens and other sensitive information?

 * Answer: Use the `env_var_name` parameter type for the API key parameter.
-This parameter type will only accept valid POSIX environment variable name strings as valid input.
-In the parameter description it is best to mention to the user to add this environment variable.
+This parameter type will only accept valid POSIX environment variable name strings as input.
+In the parameter description, it is best practice to mention to the user to add this environment variable.

 Read more:
 * [Environment Variable Name]({{site.baseurl}}/2.0/reusing-config/#environment-variable-name)